vviguie/hugo-website/content/papers_heatwave/books_reports.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: 'github.vviguie.publications_with_template'
-# widget: pages
+#widget: 'pages2'

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 40

-title: 'Articles'
+title: 'Book chapters and reports'
 subtitle: ''

 content: